 - 4.1 Status and Overview (3 pages maximum).
 Describe the status of the jurisdiction's academic R&D enterprise, including the strengths, barriers, and opportunities for development of the academic institutions in support of overall R&D objectives.
 The proposal narrative should provide a convincing rationale for the project's scientific vision and indicate how the overall strategy, proposed implementation mechanisms, and infrastructure support will mitigate the identified barriers and improve academic research competitiveness.
 The discussion in this section must explicitly describe the alignment of the proposed research with the STEM research priorities of the jurisdictional S&T Plan and the rationale for the balance between research and capacity-building in the proposed activities. - 4.2 Results from Relevant Prior NSF Support (2 pages maximum).
 A section on results from relevant prior NSF support must be included, and the relevance of that support to the proposed activities explained.
-This section should include a description of the activities and impacts of previous RII Track-1 awards, including major accomplishments in both intellectual merit and broader impacts.
-New hires from previous RII Track-1 awards, their retention status, and the highlights of their research and education accomplishments including external grants, should be described.
+This section should include a description of the activities and impacts of the prior RII Track-1 award, including major accomplishments in both intellectual merit and broader impacts.
+Evidence should be presented of how the jurisdiction was impacted by the prior award and how a new award will build on this prior work.
+New hires from previous RII Track-1 awards, their retention status, and the highlights of their research and education accomplishments, including external grants, should be described.
 This section should indicate how many of the prior RII Track-1 awards' participants are part of this proposal.
 In addition, this section should summarize the coordination and synergy among EPSCoR and other NSF investments in the jurisdiction. - 4.3 Research and Capacity-Building Program (22 pages maximum).
-The Research and Capacity-Building Program is the RII Track-1 project's central focus, the nucleus that links all other project elements.
-It is the primary element that will be judged during the merit review process, both for its intellectual merit and its broader scientific impacts.
-For each thematic area proposed, the proposal should provide a concise description of the research goals and intellectual focus, and describe the planned activities in sufficient detail to enable their intellectual merit and broader impacts to be assessed.
+For each thematic area proposed for research and capacity building, this section should provide a concise description of the area's research goals and intellectual focus and describe the planned activities in sufficient detail to enable their intellectual merit and broader impacts to be assessed.
 The proposed research in each theme should be presented in the context of other efforts in the field (with appropriate references), stating the major challenges and current gaps in knowledge, and discussing the novelty and/or originality of the proposed approach.
-The narrative must contain sufficient details regarding the scientific hypotheses, goals, and research and training methods (laboratory, field, theoretical, computational, or other) such that experts in the field of the proposed research, or closely related fields, can accurately judge the plan's intellectual merit and broader impacts.
-Elements of capacity building should be clearly identified, including a summary of the personnel and equipment already available in the jurisdiction, what personnel and equipment would need to be acquired in order to do the proposed work, and the timing of the acquisition of personnel and equipment within the five-year time frame of the project.
+The narrative must contain sufficient detail regarding the scientific hypotheses, goals, and research and training methods (laboratory, field, theoretical, computational, or other)

+for each theme.
+Elements of capacity building should be clearly identified, including a summary of the personnel and equipment already available in the jurisdiction, what personnel and equipment would need to be acquired in order to do the proposed work, and the timing of the acquisition of personnel and equipment within the five-year timeframe of the project.
 All proposed activities to develop, improve, and deploy cyberinfrastructure and other physical research infrastructure must be integrated with and appropriate to the pursuit of the RII Track-1 project goals.
+Substantive engagement with institutions across the jurisdiction is required.
 Innovative use of cyberinfrastructure and other technologies to broadly engage institutions, organizations, and sectors across the jurisdiction is encouraged.